celery/celery/docs/userguide/tasks.rst

 Retrying a task if something fails
 ==================================

-Simply use :meth:`Task.retry` to re-send the task.
-It will do the right thing, and respect the :attr:`Task.max_retries`
+Simply use :meth:`~celery.task.base.Task.retry` to re-send the task.
-attribute:
+It will do the right thing, and respect the :attr:`~celery.task.base.Task.max_retries` attribute:

 .. code-block:: python